 Are there any exceptions to the science-based early literacy instruction requirements?

 For other students, including English learners with a different phonetic system in their first language, accommodations may need to be made.
-Appropriate instruction in reading should be clearly articulated in the language acquisition plans of such students and those instructional plans must be followed.
+Appropriate instruction in reading should be clearly articulated in the individualized language plans of such students and those instructional plans must be followed.
 Teachers of record should work closely with Title III or English as a second language teachers to plan and deliver appropriate instruction.

 Will schools be required to adopt and implement early literacy curricula from the list generated by the early literacy curriculum council?